cdeccio/byu-cs324-w2025/12-lab-proxy-iomultiplex/README.md

 Now would be a good time to test with the following commands:

+(NOTE: the commands below are still expected to fail.)

 (Replace "port" with the port on which your HTTP proxy is listening.)